 • soil remediation and site rehabilitation.

-Simon has over twelve years of practice as an environmental scientist in consulting, research and government organisations.
-His experience relates to various aspects of environmental activities for development, construction,and mining, and has worked at numerous projects across Queensland, Northern Territory and New South Wales.
-With his strong foundations in soil science, Simon has extensive experience and consulted in areas of: soil surveys and management; erosion and sediment control; acid sulphate soils; disturbed land rehabilitation; contaminated land; and dredging assessments.
+Simon has over fifteen years of practice as an environmental scientist in consulting, research and government organisations.
+His experience relates to various aspects of environmental activities for development, construction, and mining, and has worked on numerous projects across Queensland, Northern Territory and New South Wales.
+With his strong foundations in soil science, Simon has extensive experience and consulted in areas of soil surveys and management; erosion and sediment control; acid sulphate soils; disturbed land rehabilitation; contaminated land and dredging assessments.

 Needless to say Simon is an experienced land resource scientist, especially in the stabilisation, rehabilitation and remediation of disturbed land and contaminated sites.